pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

    - Indicates the collaboration type they're interested in
    - Optimized to use the full space of the parent container
    - Includes clear instructions for the user to swipe right to connect or left to pass

+The specialized card components are implemented as standalone components in the `client/src/components/cards/` directory.
+Each card type is optimized for its specific content:

+- **Podcast Cards**: Feature audio-specific UI elements like episode counts and durations
+- **Twitter Spaces Cards**: Include Twitter-specific branding and audience metrics
+- **Live Stream Cards**: Highlight streaming platforms and scheduled times
+- **Blog Post Cards**: Emphasize reading time and article previews
+- **Research Report Cards**: Focus on report topics and research methodologies
+- **Newsletter Cards**: Display frequency and subscriber information
+- **Marketing Cards**: Showcase campaign metrics and target audiences

+This specialized approach allows for a more tailored user experience based on the content type while maintaining visual consistency across the discovery feed.

 ### Empty States